 - Roll up: For a more upscale look, try a roll up banner stand.
 These are great showcases for digitally printed banners.
 They go together like beer and pizza.
 You will have to trim the banner to fit.
 The standard width of these displays is about 32”, which is 6” narrower than the narrowest width for un-hemmed banner media.
 So there’s a little more finishing involved with a roll up banner.
 But the upside is you don’t have to hem or grommet it.
 Just print it, trim it, and insert it in the display.
 Add about 3” of bleed to the bottom.
 Click here for instructions.

 The main caveat with roll up banner displays is that the un-hemmed edges tend to curl if you use light weight scrim.
 Opt for a heavier scrim or “semi-rigid” material if possible.
 And, since these displays are often viewed at close distance, a typical scrim banner media will probably not yield satisfactory print quality.
-A “super smooth” product will bring out the details that will “wow” your customers.
-Our PrismJET 13oz double-sided banner is an excellent choice.
+Most semi-rigid films for roll-up banner are also optimized for high resolution printing.
+These films will bring out the details that will “wow” your customers.
+Our PrismJET 15oz popup film is an excellent choice.

 Pricing and Other Better Banner Tips